 Important: All applicants, both electronic and paper, should be aware that adequate time must be factored into applicant schedules for delivery of the application.
-Electronic applicants are advised that volume on Grants.gov is currently extremely heavy, and if Grants.gov is unable to accept applications electronically in a timely fashion, applicants are encouraged to exercise their option to submit applications in paper format.
+Validation or rejection of your application by Grants.gov may take up to 2 business days after submission.
+Please consider this process in developing your submission timeline.
 Paper applicants should allow adequate time to ensure a paper application will be received on time, taking into account that guaranteed overnight carriers are not always able to fulfill their guarantees.